yashmahalwal/nirikshak/docs/Init.md

 # Initialisation

-To work we Nirikshak, you need to initialise your project.
+To work with Nirikshak, you need to initialise your project.
 In order to do so, you need to take the following steps:

 ## 1. Writing a configuration file